takamuffin/link-migration/README.md

 ========================

 The first thing you’ll need is a migration file.
-There are some example migration files in the “pymigrations” directory.
+There are some example migration files in the “link-migrations” directory.
 The migration files have the following format::

-The folder pymigrations need be a module (\_\_init\_\_.py most be present in pymigrations folder).
+The folder link-migrations need be a module (\_\_init\_\_.py most be present in link-migrations folder).

     # -*- coding: utf-8 -*-